PonyWeng/YZU-NCU-SOC-Agent-Integrating-ML-and-Agentic-AI-for-Automated-Web-Intrusion-Detection-and-Response/README.md

 ## About
 **Webhawk - the new  version:**  is a Machine Learning Web attacks detection tool.
 It uses apache web logs as training data and pre-process them before training the model.
-Preprocessing includes Feature Engineerung and Data Labeling wich is done automatically using regular expressions.
+Preprocessing includes Feature Engineering and Data Labeling which is done automatically using regular expressions.
 In training phase, the tool chooses the training algorithm with the highest accuracy and produce its model.
-After that, testing is conducted py predicting many apache logs and writing them in a json file which will be the return value of the api when frontend application contacts with the tool.
+After that, testing is conducted py predicting if there are attacks in many apache logs and writing results in a json file which will be the return value of the API when frontend application contacts with the tool.
 Web attacks included right now are:
 - SQL injection.
 - Cross Site Scripting(XSS)
 - Directory Traversal Attack.